Baptized by Fire (band)

-Baptized By Fire is an American rock band from the greater New York area, formed in 2006.
-The band consists of Jesse Blaze Snider, Danny Wacker, Dan Carlisle, and Benjamin Clapp.
+Baptized by Fire was an American rock band from the greater New York area, formed in 2006.
+The band consisted of Jesse Blaze Snider, Danny Wacker, Dan Carlisle, and Benjamin Clapp.

 History

 Band history

 The band was formed in 2006 upon the foundation of Jesse Blaze Snider's band Blazed, which at the time included drummer Benjamin Clapp and bassist Dan Carlisle.
 Upon discovery of guitarist Danny Wacker, the band officially took on the name Baptized By Fire.

 The newly named group completed their first studio recording; from which four songs were self-released in 2007 as the Juggernaut EP.
 Notable credits in production of the EP include production by Denny McNerney, and mastering by Bob Lanzner and Ratt's Stephen Pearcy.

 Musical characteristics

 Genre

 The primary musical genres that comprise the sound of Baptized By Fire's music, are heavy metal and punk rock.
 A great deal of the song lyrics present a forcefully positive mind-set, and vociferous self-worth.
 As an avid fan of comic books, lyricist Jesse Blaze Snider often alludes to the colossal strength of superheroes and characters of fantasy by relating their immortality to real life scenarios.